uk-gov-mirror/dvsa.cvs-tsk-edh-dispatcher/README.md

    apiKey: string;
    stubBaseUrl: string;
    stubApiKey: string;
-   debugMode?: string | boolean;
-   validation?: string | boolean;
 }
 ```
 baseUrl, stubBseURL, apiKey, and stubApiKey all go into the details for API calls.
-Schema Validation is currently locked behind the validation feature flag.
-Any value other than missing or empty is assumed to be true.
-debugMode is currently unused, but intended to act as a feature flag for the debugOnlyLog logging util function.